 One Common Stretching Mistake to Avoid

-Before getting into the stretching routine for beginners, remember one very important thing that can save you untold headaches and frustration:
+Before starting any stretching routine for beginners, remember one very important thing that can save you untold headaches and frustration:

 Never stretch cold muscles.
-Always start with a light warm-up to get your blood flowing and muscles warm before doing any kind of stretching on them.
+Always start with a light warm-up to get your blood flowing and muscles warm before doing any kind of stretching.
 It is critical to get your blood flowing and your muscles warm prior to any type of stretching, dynamic or static.

 Examples of these warm-up exercises include: